Accept the Challenge to Advance

 - Programs received 10-year accreditation from Commission on Collegiate Nursing Education

-- Clinical skills are practiced in simulated learning environments and in clinical settings.
+- Clinical skills are practiced in clinical settings and in simulated learning environments

-- Doctor of Nursing Practice program is online
+- Doctor of Nursing Practice core courses and project courses are online

-- Family Nurse Practitioner Program is a combination of online, hybrid and in classroom teaching
+- Family Nurse Practitioner Program is a combination of online, hybrid, and in-classroom learning

-- Continually update programs offered to respond to community needs
+- Continually-updated programs offered to respond to community needs

-- Program full time faculty are also employed as advanced practice nurses
+- Program faculty also maintain clinical practice hours

-Whether you are considering becoming a Family Nurse Practitioner, a Certified Registered Nurse Anesthetist, or an expert who wants to achieve a Doctor of Nursing Practice, Otterbein University’s graduate nursing programs are designed with the changing roles of nursing and the healthcare delivery systems in mind.
+Whether you are considering becoming a Family Nurse Practitioner, a Psychiatric / Mental Health Nurse Practitioner, or a Certified Registered Nurse Anesthetist, or adding additional expertise to work at the highest level of practice with a Doctor of Nursing Practice degree, Otterbein University’s graduate nursing programs are designed with the changing roles of nursing and the healthcare delivery systems in mind.

-What makes our programs really stand out is how well our graduates do when they leave our programs.
-Nurses graduating from Otterbein are prepared, competent and confident.
+What makes our programs exceptional is how well our graduates do when they leave our programs.
+Nurses graduating from Otterbein are prepared, competent, and confident.
 That’s a compliment we hear time and time again from organizations hiring our graduates.